syedfarhanali/SportsScheduler/README.md

 - Encrypt database password.
 - Add algorithm for next rounds of the tournament.
 - Containerize the application using Docker
-- Use Frontend frameworks like React/Angular for better experience.
+- Use Frontend frameworks like React/Angular for better experience
+- Add documentation for important methods